 - Does our leadership team have the strengths we need to reach our business goals?

 - Are we chasing too many initiatives?

-Complementing Leaders May Not Be Best for Business
+Similar Leaders May Not Be Best for Business

 You may love your team, but that may not be what brings success.
 You want to avoid certain pitfalls and introduce certain behaviors if you want to build a solid team.
 Both of these take awareness of who is currently on your team and where you want to be in 5 years.